-INTRODUCTION

-A Whole School Approach
+INTRODUCTION A Whole School Approach

 This policy applies to the whole school.
-The Chatsworth Schools Advisory Team is committed to facilitating a whole school approach to safeguarding.
-This means ensuring that safeguarding and child protection are at the forefront, and underpin all relevant aspects of practice and policy development, enabling the school to operate with the best interests of the child at heart.
-The Chatsworth Schools Advisory Team and the school's leadership ensure that the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+Chatsworth Schools are committed to facilitating a whole school approach to safeguarding.
+This means ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of practice and policy development, enabling the school to operate with the best interests of the child at heart.
+The Chatsworth Schools Advisory Team and the school's leadership ensure that the child's wishes and feelings are considered when determining what action to take and what services to provide.
 The school seeks to ensure that systems are in place, are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.

 The school fully recognises its Child Protection responsibilities within the broader context of safeguarding.
 We recognise that all staff, including volunteers, have a full and active part to play in protecting pupils from harm, including child-on-child abuse.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
+Everyone who encounters children and their families and carers has a role to play in safeguarding children.
 All professionals should ensure that their approach is child centred: this means considering at all times what is in the best interests of the child.
 Staff members must raise any safeguarding concerns, including minor and low-level concerns, since these may form part of a bigger picture, with the appropriate safeguarding lead immediately.